11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 - Importing and exporting feature needs to be better

-Launched in 2014, Animaker is a DIY (Do It Yourself) video animation software.
+Launched in 2014, Animaker is a do it yourself (DIY) 2d animation software and video editor.
 It offers a wide range of services, including aiding users to create animated videos using in-built videos and infographics.

 In 2017, it launched a vertical video creator tool (animated), the first animation company to do so.